-Once you’ve purchased a high quality swimming pool vacuum, you are probably wondering how to most effectively use the vacuum to get the best cleaning results for your pool.
+Once you’ve purchased a top-rated vacuum for an above ground pool, or inground, you are probably wondering how to most effectively use the vacuum to get the best cleaning results for your pool.
 This guide is your comprehensive source for information and guidance on how to do just that.
 We’ll walk you through how to assemble your vacuum, put it to effective use, and even over some tips and tricks to keep your pool looking pristine.
 You, your family and guests will surely appreciate the crystal clear, safe swimming environment.

 What You’ll Need to Vacuum Your Swimming Pool

 The first, and most obvious, thing you’ll need is a pool vacuum!
 Be sure the vacuum is designed for above ground pool use.